Governor (United States): Birthplace

-Sixteen of the current state governors were born outside the state they are serving: Mike Dunleavy of Alaska (born in Pennsylvania), Ned Lamont of Connecticut (born in Washington, D.C.), Josh Green of Hawaii (born in New York), J. B. Pritzker of Illinois (born in California), Laura Kelly of Kansas (born in New York), Maura Healey of Massachusetts (born in Maryland), Tim Walz of Minnesota (born in Nebraska), Greg Gianforte of Montana (born in California), Joe Lombardo of Nevada (born in Japan), Phil Murphy of New Jersey (born in Massachusetts), Kevin Stitt of Oklahoma (born in Florida), Tina Kotek of Oregon (born in Pennsylvania), Josh Shapiro of Pennsylvania (born in Missouri), Mark Gordon of Wyoming (born in New York), and Patrick Morrisey of West Virginia (born in New York City).
+Seventeen of the current state governors were born outside of the state they are serving as governor.
+Mike Dunleavy of Alaska (born in Pennsylvania), Ned Lamont of Connecticut (born in Washington, D.C.), Josh Green of Hawaii (born in New York), J. B. Pritzker of Illinois (born in California), Laura Kelly of Kansas (born in New York), Maura Healey of Massachusetts (born in Maryland), Tim Walz of Minnesota (born in Nebraska), Greg Gianforte of Montana (born in California), Mikie Sherrill of New Jersey (born in Virginia), Abigail Spanberger of Virginia (Born in New Jersey), Kevin Stitt of Oklahoma (born in Florida), Tina Kotek of Oregon (born in Pennsylvania), Josh Shapiro of Pennsylvania (born in Missouri), Mark Gordon of Wyoming (born in New York), and Patrick Morrisey of West Virginia (born in New York City).
 One governor, Joe Lombardo of Nevada, was born outside the United States (born in Sapporo, Japan).

 State constitutions have varying requirements for the length of citizenship and residency of the governor but unlike the President, state governors do not need to be natural-born citizens.
 There is some ambiguity in some state constitutions if a governor must be a citizen or just a resident.